sparkandflash/template-nft-marketplace/README.md

 - nodejs
 - vs code
 - ganche (optional)
-- metamaask preinstalled and set up on chrome/mozilla/brave browser on desktop, this project is not optmised for smartphones. it might work to some extent on opera crypto browser on tablets. obtain rinkeby tokens from https://faucet.rinkeby.io/ or https://rinkebyfaucet.com/.
+- metamaask preinstalled and set up on chrome/mozilla/brave browser on desktop, this project is not optmised for smartphones. it might work to some extent on opera crypto browser on tablets. obtain Goerli tokens.

 clone this repo on vs code and open the folder of the extracted site